Decomposing random regular graphs into stars: Configuration model

-Let $Y=Y_{d,k}$ be the number of ways to orient all pairs in a uniformly random pairing from $\Omega_{n,d}$, such that every cell has in-degree $k$ or 0.
+We now define the random variables $Y, X_1,X_2,\ldots $ that we will use in our application of the small subgraph conditioning method.
+(We suppress the dependence on $n$, for ease of notation.)
+Recall that when $k > d/2$, a $k$-star decomposition can be viewed as an orientation of the edges of the graph such that every vertex has in-degree 0 or $k$.
+We say a vertex is a \emph{centre} if it has in-degree $k$, otherwise it is a \emph{leaf}.
+Let $Y=Y_n$ be the number of ways to orient all pairs in a uniformly random pairing from $\Omega_{n,d}$, such that every cell has in-degree $k$ or 0.
 This corresponds to an edge-disjoint decomposition of the (multigraph corresponding to the) pairing into copies of $k$-stars.
-For $j\geq 1$ let $X_j$ be the number of $j$-cycles in a uniformly random pairing from $\Omega_{n,d}$.
-The remainder of the paper is devoted to proving Theorem~\ref{thm:main} and Theorem~\ref{thm:main2}, using the small subgraph conditioning method applied to the random variables $Y$, $X_j$.
+For $j\geq 1$ let $X_j=X_{j,n}$ be the number of $j$-cycles in a uniformly random pairing from $\Omega_{n,d}$.
+Bollob{\' a}s~\cite{bollobas1980probabilistic} proved that $X_j \to Z_j$ as $n \to \infty$, where $Z_j$ are asymptotically independent Poisson random variables with mean

+The remainder of the paper is devoted to proving Theorem~\ref{thm:main} and Theorem~\ref{thm:main2}, using the small subgraph conditioning method (Theorem~\ref{thm:subgraph}) applied to the random variables $Y$, $X_1, X_2, X_3,\ldots$, where $n$ tends to infinity along the index set $\mathcal{N}_{d,k}$.

 The first moment calculations are given at the start of Section~\ref{s:first-cycles}, and the effect of short cycles is investigated in Section~\ref{s:short-cycles}.
 The second moment calculations are presented in Section~\ref{s:second-moment}.
-These are the most technical, and rely on a certain function having a unique maximum in the interior of a given domain: this fact is proved in Section~\ref{s:maximisation}.
+These are the most technical calculations in the paper, and rely on a certain function having a unique maximum in the interior of a given domain: this fact is proved in Section~\ref{s:maximisation}.